 Before this car was built, the team built a first iteration chassis to start looking for sponsors.
-This chassis never got built into a car, so when they had the funding they needed, they started again to produce 707.
+This chassis was never turned into a car, so when they had the funding they needed, they started again to produce 707.

 UBR2 - 79

 Following on from UBR1, UBR2 also competed at both the US and UK competitions in 1999, bearing the number 72.
 Similar to UBR1, this car used a Honda CBR 600 engine.
 This car lost a wheel in practice at Formula Student UK back when it was held in a car park at the NEC, but was back up and running within an hour ready to compete.

 One of the most interesting cars in UBRacing’s history, UBR 3 again competed in both the UK and US competitions.
 It was also the team’s first attempt at an aerodynamics package.
 The wings, made from steel and plywood, are a long way from the carbon fibre structures we have today.
 The design was analysed using wind tunnel at MIRA, one of the early FSUK venues.
 The front wing can still be found above the UBRacing office to this day.

 UBR 4 is one of the team’s most travelled cars, competing at 3 events and bearing 3 different numbers: 8, 137 and 201.
 This was the first UBRacing car to ever finish an endurance event where it came 10th at FSUK in 2001.
 This result combined with our highest ever Business Plan result of 3rd place resulted in a world ranking of 40th position.

 UBR5 - 12